 There are a number of standard activities that will greatly assist with the compliance process.
-In this chapter we outline some of the most common compliance activities.
-These are not specific to OpenStack, however we provide references to relevant sections in this book as useful context.
+This chapter outlines some of the most common compliance activities.
+These are not specific to OpenStack, however references are provided to relevant sections in this book as useful context.

 An Information Security Management System (ISMS) is a comprehensive set of policies and processes that an organization creates and maintains to manage risk to information assets.
 The most common ISMS for cloud deployments is ISO/IEC 27001/2, which creates a solid foundation of security controls and practices for achieving more stringent compliance certifications.
 This standard was updated in 2013 to reflect the growing use of cloud services and places more emphasis on measuring and evaluating how well an organization’s ISMS is performing.

 A risk assessment framework identifies risks within an organization or service, and specifies ownership of these risks, along with implementation and mitigation strategies.
-Risks apply to all areas of the service, from technical controls to environmental disaster scenarios and human elements, for example a malicious insider (or rogue employee).
-Risks can be rated using a variety of mechanisms, for example likelihood vs impact.
-An OpenStack deployment risk assessment can include control gaps that are described in this book.
+Risks apply to all areas of the service, from technical controls to environmental disaster scenarios and human elements.
+For example, a malicious insider.
+Risks can be rated using a variety of mechanisms.
+For example, likelihood versus impact.
+An OpenStack deployment risk assessment can include control gaps.

 Periodic access and log reviews are required to ensure authentication, authorization, and accountability in a service deployment.
 Specific guidance for OpenStack on these topics are discussed in-depth in Monitoring and logging.